motte/labby/labctl/hw/tdklambda/README.md

 A basic library for interacting with the ZUP Series of power supplies by TDK-Lambda.

-## PSU Configuration
+## Power Supply Configuration

 See Chapter 5 of [manual](https://www.emea.lambda.tdk.com/de/KB/ZUP-User-Manual.pdf).

 You will want to:

-1. Setup an address on the PSU. `01` should be fine.
+1. Setup an address on the power supply. `01` should be fine.
 2. Select RS232
 3. Select baud rate (`9600` is probably okay)
 4. Select remote by pushing REM button (LED should be **on**).
-5. Connect the cable from IN on the PSU to the computer.
+5. Connect the cable from IN on the power supply to the computer.

 If you run `sudo dmesg` on the computer, you should see something like: